-You’ve heard the expression ‘You can dress him up but you can’t take him anywhere.’
-Well, Howard Berry has been dressing up others for decades now, and that skill and talent has taken him everywhere.
+You hear the expression: ‘You can dress him up but you can’t take him anywhere.’
+Well, Howard Berry dressed others for decades, with skill and talent that took him everywhere.

-With a knack for, and love of fashion from a young age – his father gifted him a manual sewing machine at age five – Howard can’t remember a time when he wasn’t creating with fabric and experimenting with varied colour combinations.
+With a knack for, and love of fashion from a young age – his father gifted him a manual sewing machine at age five – Howard could never remember a time when he wasn’t creating with fabric and experimenting with varied colour combinations.

-But Howard is no one trick pony.
-In addition to costume design, he has donated his time and abilities as a theatre set designer, director, production designer and painter for dozens of plays, musicals and special performances, greatly contributing to not only Peterborough Theatre Guild productions but also Showplace Peterborough presentations.
+However, Mr. Berry was no one-trick pony.
+In addition to costume design, he donated his time and abilities as a theatre set designer, director, production designer and painter for dozens of plays, musicals and special performances – greatly contributing to not only Peterborough Theatre Guild productions, but also to presentations at Showplace Peterborough.

 - Photo courtesy of Clifford Skarstedt, The Peterborough Examiner